Adam-Diehl/Option-Pricing-Revamped/README.md

 This program is currently in the very-early stages of development and in no way should be considered a finished product.

 ### Version Information
+- Version 0.2.3: Added first draft of the Monte Carlo simulation for Geometric Brownian Motion
 - Version 0.2.2: Added initial implementation of three execution flags:
 	- "-append" or "-a" -> appends the output of the calculation to the input JSON
 	- "-silent" or "-s" -> suppresses most of the output to the console